aeternity/protocol/node/api/channels_api_usage.md

 ```

 The `starter` might take the role of `from` or `to` so the `starter` can
-trigger sending or request for tokens.
+trigger sending or request for coins.

 ##### Starter authenticates updated state
 The starter receives a message containing the updated channel state as an